catherinemoresco/PDFProject/README.md

 There is a sample PDF document: `tests/tryme.pdf`.

-## Avoid...
+## Things to Avoid:
-...inputs that have very curved text lines (mostly a problem with scans of thick textbooks as far as text near the textbook spine).
+- Inputs that have very curved text lines (mostly a problem with scans of thick textbooks as far as text near the textbook spine).
 Also, we do not expect inputs with a lot of background noise; solid backgrounds are best.
 PDFs with differently oriented pages are not expected either (one page is rotated 90 degrees, another is rotated 0 degrees).
-Please do not upload PDFs longer than 50 pages.

-## Disclaimer
+- Long documents.
+Our software was meant to be used for documents in the 0-50 page range.
+PDFs longer than 50 pages may have long processing times.

+- Accessing the app on a mobile device.
 This website is not meant to be responsive.
 That means it is not meant for use on mobile browsers or tiny browser windows.

-Also, scalability was not a priority for this project; therefore, it is not incredibly scalable.
-Pages may take a long time to load; please be patient if you are doing acceptance tests on our server, as it is a somewhat antiquated (yet still lovable) piece of machinery.
+- Large amounts of traffic.
+Scalability was not made a priority for the purposes of this project; therefore, it is not incredibly scalable.
+Pages may take a long time to load if multiple people are accessing it on the same server.
+Please be patient if you are doing acceptance tests on our server; it is not the most high-powered piece of machinery.

 ## Advanced Usage